o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 ### Implementing a process-safe fix for the race condition

-In order to create a unique file name for each process, we can either use `AZ::Uuid::Create()` as the random component for our filename, however in this particular instance there is an even simpler fix using `AZ::Test::ScopedAutoTempDirectory`.
+To create a unique file name for each process, you can either use `AZ::Uuid::Create()` as the random component for your filename, or do a simpler fix using `AZ::Test::ScopedAutoTempDirectory`.

 Firstly, we add a member of type `AZ::Test::ScopedAutoTempDirectory` called `m_tempDirectory` to `ArchiveCompressionTestFixture`.
 Then, in the constructor body, we add the following: